-Recycling hard plastic doubles the life cycle of plastic tubes
+Recycling hard plastic doubles the life cycle of plastic pipes

 Old hard plastic soil pipes and other hard plastics used in earthworks gain a new life when treated by Syklo Oy.
 Recycling hard plastic pipes is only a taste of things to come, as Syklo plans on further boosting the recycling of plastic products.